 - independent health service providers who are contracted to provide health care services at our hospitals (for example, a diagnostic imaging provider or a pathology provider); and

-- hospitals or health facilities you may be transferred to on
+- hospitals or health facilities you may be transferred to on discharge.

 We may also disclose your personal information when discussing your care with your authorised representatives, relatives, next-of-kin or carers unless you tell us you do not want us to do so.